-Upon motion by a councilmember that states the general subject matter of the topic for discussion in the executive session and the legal authority therefore, and the affirmative vote by two-thirds (2/3rds) of the members present, city council may hold an executive session at a regular meeting, special meeting, or study session.
+Upon motion by a councilmember that states the general subject matter of the topic for discussion in the executive session and the legal authority therefor, and the affirmative vote by two-thirds (2/3rds) of the members present, city council may hold an executive session at a regular meeting or special meeting.
 No formal action, no policy decision, no rule, regulation, or resolution or ordinance, and no action approving a contract or calling for the payment of money shall be adopted or approved at any session that is not open to the public.

-An executive session convened at a regular or special city council meeting or a study session will be conducted in a secure location.
+An executive session convened at a regular or special city council meeting will be conducted in a secure location.
 The City Manager, in consultation with the City Council, shall establish a policy to accommodate members of the public who wish to remain on the premises while the City Council conducts an executive session.
 Such policy should address the need for transparency, while ensuring safety and the necessary security of the premises.